mbhimasani/mbhimasani-mojo-take-home/README.md

 ## Trade-offs

+### Simple Write Implementation For Reference Table Updates
+- **Decision**: No lock management, queues, or async complexicity used for writes or reads.
+- **Benefits**: Simplicity, low latency, high write throughput, no deadlocks to handle, consistent response times.
+Last write-wins strategy.
+Works for current scenario of running the service locally since since we are using a single-threaded synchronous Node.js event loop.
+- **Costs**: Same-timestamp collision, check-then-set race condition, concurrent updates overwrite each other, no async safety, silent overwrites

 ### In-Memory Storage vs Persistence
 - **Decision**: All data stored in memory with no persistence layer
 - **Benefits**: Simplicity, low latency, no database setup required